-- In a large bowl, beat the butter until creamy and pale, using an electric or stand mixer.
+- In a large bowl, beat the butter until creamy and pale (3-5 minutes), using an electric or stand mixer.

-- Add the powdered sugar, one cup at a time.
-Mix at low speed.
-Scrape down the sides of the bowl with a spatula after each addition.
+- Sift in the powdered sugar and mix at low speed until combined.
+Scrape down the sides of the bowl after it.

-- Add the strawberry puree and vanilla.
+- Add the vanilla and the strawberry reduction.
 Mix until everything is well combined and your buttercream is smooth.
-Add in food coloring if using, two drops will be enough.

 For Frosting and Assembling the Cake

-- You can frost the cakes as they are, those are very moist and the top of the cake will get even moister once you frost them with the buttercream.
-Anyway, I like to level my cakes with a cake leveler, but a serrated knife will do the job too.
+- You can frost the cakes as they are, although I like to level my cakes with a cake leveler.
+A serrated knife will do the job too.
 Leveling your cakes is a matter of minutes and it looks beautiful when you slice the cake to serve it.